Here are some of the notable world figures who died in 2021

 TV host Larry King died in January; he reportedly conducted more than 50,000 interviews during his decades-long career, including with every sitting U.S. president since Gerald Ford.
 We mourned many comedy stars: Jessica Walter, best known as Lucille Bluth in Arrested Development; British comedian Sean Lock; and Saturday Night Live’s Norm MacDonald, whose deadpan style lives on, most memorably in his popular moth joke.
 We also lost two beloved actors from sitcom history: Dustin Diamond, who played oddball Screech in Saved by the Bell, and James Michael Tyler, who played the meek coffeehouse waiter, Gunther, on Friends.

-In music, hip-hop lost legends including rapper DMX, known for his raw content and gruff flow; MF Doom, the rapper with a comic book-inspired persona (and mask); and one-hit wonder Biz Markie, whose feel-good single “Just a Friend” was certified platinum in 1990.
-Legendary Rolling Stones drummer Charlie Watts died in August at age 80, while actor-musician Michael Nesmith of the Monkees died just this month at 78.
+In music, hip-hop lost legends including rapper DMX, known for his raw content and gruff flow; MF Doom, the rapper with a comic book-inspired persona (and mask); and Biz Markie, whose feel-good single “Just a Friend” was certified platinum in 1990.
+Legendary Rolling Stones drummer Charlie Watts died in August at age 80, as did Grammy-winning singer/songwriter Nanci Griffith, who was 68.
+Actor-musician Michael Nesmith of the Monkees died just this month at 78.
 Prolific Broadway composer Stephen Sondheim died in November; the 91-year-old was one of the key figures of the modern musical, writing the lyrics for West Side Story and the music for Sweeney Todd and Into the Woods.

 The literary world mourned two influential female writers in December: Joan Didion, who was renowned for her nonfiction works exploring American culture of the 1960s and ’70s; and feminist author Gloria Jean Watkins, known by her pen name bell hooks, who wrote on the intersection of race and gender and the experiences of Black and working-class women.